 What You'll Learn

-The Friday session that concludes our Beer Quality and Analysis Series will focus on quality assurance and brewing ingredients.
+The program concludes with a focus on quality assurance and brewing ingredients.

 Understanding the differences between quality control and quality assurance will be the theme of the morning session.
 Both lecture and reading material will be used to develop skills around basic statistical analyses that can be used in a quality lab setting.
 With the help of statistics, a quality technician can assess the control of a brewery.
 This information is vital in process control with regards to maximizing product quality and output as well as minimizing waste and downtime.